IQSS/dataverse-frontend/docs/streaming-zip-download.md

    browser.
 A short or corrupt archive must never look like a success.
 5. **Every deployment, not just S3.** See the matrix below.
 6. **Every mount, not just the SPA.** See the matrix below.
-7. **Honest limits.** A browser that cannot stream gets a hard cap and a plain message before anything is fetched, never an error at the end.
-Mobile is always capped.
+7. **Honest limits, by capability.** A browser that cannot stream gets a hard cap and a plain message before anything is fetched, never an error at the end.
+The cap follows what the browser can do, never what kind of device it runs on.
 8. **Verified bytes.** Checksums are computed as the bytes pass, never by buffering the file.